iopt-team/iopt-landing/index.md

 ### Toolset

-- **"Have I Been Pwned Tool"** - Allows to check, if you have an account that has been compromised in a data breach
+- **"Have I Been Pwned tool"** - Allows to check, if you have an account that has been compromised in a data breach
-- **"Shodan Tool"** - Allows to check, if you have someting exposed directly to the Internet
+- **"Shodan visibility tool"** - Allows to check, if you have someting exposed directly to the Internet
-- **"Port Scan Tool"** - Allows to check, which port(s) is open on a remote device
+- **"Port scanning tool"** - Allows to check, which port(s) is open on a remote device